Breaches of Academic Integrity

 - allowing another person to substantially write or edit your work without the assessor’s knowledge

-- allowing others to copy your work or your answers in an exam or other assessment tasks
+- allowing others to copy your work or your answers in an exam or other assessment task

 - presenting group work as your own.

-Contract cheating is a form of academic misconduct that occurs when a student submits work that has been completed by a third party.
+Contract cheating is a serious breach of academic integrity that CQUniversity deems to be academic misconduct.
+It occurs when a student submits work that has been completed by a third party.
 This can be paid or unpaid, and the source may be a contracting service, fellow student, graduate, friend or family member.

 Find out more about Contract Cheating.